wzkariampuzha/SurgUI/README.md

 - Download \& install VLC media player
   - [Mac install (Universal Binary)](https://get.videolan.org/vlc/3.0.21/macosx/vlc-3.0.21-universal.dmg)
   - [Windows install](https://apps.microsoft.com/detail/xpdm1zw6815mqm?ocid=webpdpshare)
+  - For PC users, make sure that you are using the version of VLC that is appropriate for your machine (check if it is 32-bit or 64-bit by going to Windows Settings > System > About > System type)

 - Recommended:
   - Download [GitHub Desktop](https://desktop.github.com/download/)